hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/06_revenue_driver_x_segment/README.md

-# Revenue Driver × Segment Analysis
+# Revenue Driver x Segment Analysis

-**Decomposing monthly revenue changes by customer segment to uncover the true drivers behind growth, decline, and volatility.**
+Decomposing monthly revenue changes by customer segment to uncover the true drivers behind growth, decline, and volatility.

-**Category:** Revenue Analytics · Segmentation Strategy · Growth Diagnostics
+Category: Revenue Analytics · Segmentation Strategy · Growth Diagnostics

 ---

 ## Overview

-This module analyzes **why revenue changes over time** by decomposing month-over-month (MoM) revenue movements into **price, volume, and mix effects**, segmented by customer group.
+This module analyzes why revenue changes over time by decomposing month-over-month (MoM) revenue movements into price, volume, and mix effects at the customer segment level.

-Rather than simply observing revenue trends, this analysis identifies **which segments drive growth**, **which introduce volatility**, and **where strategic interventions are most effective**.
+Rather than simply observing revenue trends, this analysis identifies which segments drive growth, which introduce volatility, and where strategic interventions are most effective.

 Understanding revenue drivers by segment enables more precise decisions around pricing, promotions, product assortment, and customer investment.